mpallares/erc1155-claim/README.md

 - **Browser wallets only**: No mobile wallet connect support (WalletConnect)
 - **No gas estimation**: Users don't see transaction costs upfront
 - **Image fallbacks**: No handling for broken IPFS images
+- **Local state only**: Currently using only local component state and React Query cache; as the app scales with features we'll need to consider global state management solutions like Zustand and React Context to avoid prop drilling and maintain state consistency across components.

 ## 🔮 Future Improvements